ARA Santa Fe (S-21): Reclamation and disposal

-A Royal Navy officer told the Santa Fe's captain, Cpt.
+A Royal Navy officer told the Santa Fes captain, Cpt.
 Horacio Bicain, that they would have to work together to move the submarine from the main pier in Grytviken to a whaler quay, about 2,000 yards away.
 To accomplish the move, a reduced crew was assigned, Cpt.
 Bicain being one of them.
 The British assigned some guards.
 While under guard on the submarine by a British Royal Marine, Argentine Navy Petty Officer Felix Artuso was mistakenly shot dead on 26 April while a prisoner of war.
 His body was buried at Grytviken Cemetery.
 Artuso was shot because it was believed that he was trying to sabotage the vessel.
 According to some members of her crew, in the middle of the confusion that followed the incident, a number of valves and hatchways were left open, the submarine flooded and sank alongside the pier, with only her combat-damaged conning tower showing above the surface.
 Artuso is the only Argentine buried in the Georgias, and the only Argentine submariner who died in a war.

 Before the conflict ended on 14 June, the crew of ARA Santa Fe had been taken as POWs to Ascension Island, from where a Red Cross-chartered airliner flew them to Uruguay.
 The half-sunken submarine remained in Grytviken.
 During June 1982, tugs dragged it to a shallow inlet called Moraine Fjord, with part of the sail still visible.
 The submarine was considered to be worthless as a war prize because she was non-standard, obsolete, badly damaged and too expensive to repair.
 In 1983, a first attempt to dispose of the ship was made, but a storm came on and it sank completely in slightly deeper water, where it remained for over a year.
 However, the submarine was still loaded with torpedoes, there was oil leaking from it, acidic electrolyte in the batteries, and lead-based paint flaking off.
 As a result, in 1985, the British Ministry of Defence arranged the final disposal of the ship, Operation Okehampton.
 This costly operation involved the specialist ship MV Salvageman and the government-owned ship RMAS Goosander, divers and special equipment in order to lift the submarine to the surface.
 The submarine was temporarily raised on 11 February, the contaminating elements were removed over a period of eight days, and the submarine was towed into deep water and scuttled north of South Georgia, about 5 miles out, on 20 February 1985.